kaizen-ai/kaizenflow/documentation/technical/metadata_handling.md

 - `UNITS_OF_MEASURE`
   - Unit of measure of each column
 - `COLUMN_DESCRIPTION`
-  - A description of each column in the data in case of dataframe
+  - A description of each column in the data in case of data frame
 - `SUPPLY / DEMAND / INVENTORY`
   - Manual annotation of what we think this data applies to
   - This information might be redundant with the KG, and to be removed